What Is Project Tracking?

 - Set realistic, clear and measurable goals

-- Use a project tracker template or a project tracking software to keep track of time, costs and tasks
+- Use a project tracking software to keep track of time, costs and tasks

 - Meet regularly with team and stakeholders